-A simple and luxuriously delicious vegan recipe for vanilla coconut milk ice cream.
-You can mix in fruits, matcha, nuts, etc to make unlimited flavors!
+Looking for an easy vegan ice cream recipe?
+I think you’ll love this one.
+It’s a simple recipe for basic vanilla coconut milk ice cream.
+You can mix in fruits, matcha, nuts, etc to make unlimited flavors, as you wish.

 Vegan Ice Cream Recipe – No Churn